cfpb/development/guides/sauce-labs.md

 ## Testing on Sauce Labs

-1. From SauceLabs.com, click the "Manual tests" tab.
+1. From SauceLabs.com, click the "Live testing" tab.
-1. Click "New Manual Test."
-This will open a new tab.
 1. Enter the URL you want to test.
-1. Select your browser.
+1. Select your browser and device.
 1. If you are testing a local or dev server URL (such as build), under "Sauce Connect proxy," click the dropdown and select your username from the list.
 If you are testing a public URL, you can skip this step.
 1. Click "Start session."